Lexie-yw/Software-Engineering-Work/Report Materials/System Implementation.md

 &nbsp;

 SpringBoot is a new framework from the Pivotal team designed to simplify the initial setup and development process for new Spring applications.
+* Using the Spring project boot page we can build a project in a few seconds
+* Easy to export various forms of services such as REST API, WebSocket, Web, Streaming, Tasks
+* Very concise security policy integration
+* Support both relational and non-relational databases
+* Support for runtime nested containers, such as Tomcat, Jetty
+* Powerful development kit, support hot start
+* Automatic management relies on its own application monitoring.
+* At the same time, with Spring Boot, our micro-service can start small and iterate quickly.

 The framework uses a specific way to configure, eliminating the need for developers to define boilerplate configurations.
 As a popular Java framework, SpringBoot can be easily integrated with MongoDB.
 We can manipulate MongoDB with code by simply adding code and MongoDB related configuration in its configuration file Application.yml.

 &nbsp;